Tomás de Almeida: Early life

-Son of António de Almeida-Portugal, 2nd Count of Avintes and Governor of the Algarves, and of his wife Maria Antonia de Bourbon, sister of the 3rd Count of Avintes.
-He studied Latin, philosophy and rhetoric in the Colégio de Santo Antão with the Jesuits.
+He was born in Lisbon in 1670 to António de Almeida-Portugal, 2nd Count of Avintes and Governor of the Algarves, and his wife Maria Antonia de Bourbon; his older brother was the 3rd Count of Avintes.
+He studied Latin, philosophy and rhetoric in the Jesuit Colégio de Santo Antão, in Lisbon.
 At the age of 18, on 20 December 1688, he took a scholarship to attend the Real Colégio de São Paulo of the University of Coimbra, where he graduated.

-In 1695, he was a deputy of the Inquisition of Lisbon, and on 27 August 1695 was dispatched to preside over the Tribunal of the Port Relation.
-On 1 June 1702, he took office as procurator and deputy of the Treasury of the Queen's Council, plus the priory of the church of São Lourenço de Lisboa.
-On 13 April 1703, appointed deputy of the Bureau of Conscience and Orders, already decorated as a knight of the Order of Christ.
+In 1695, he was a deputy of the Inquisition of Lisbon, and on 27 August 1695 was dispatched to preside over the Court of Appeals in Porto.
+On 1 June 1702, he took office as prosecutor and deputy of the Queen's Council of the Treasury, as well as prior of the church of São Lourenço de Lisboa.
+On 13 April 1703, he was appointed deputy of the Bureau of Conscience and Orders, having already been decorated as a knight of the Order of Christ.

-On 28 May 1704, as King Pedro II departed for Beira, leaving his brother as regent, Diogo de Mendonça Corte-Real was chosen as the substitute, who accompanied him at the Secretariat of Mercy, Expedient and Signature.
+On 28 May 1704, as King Pedro II departed for Beira, leaving his brother as regent, he was chosen to substitute Diogo de Mendonça Corte-Real (who accompanied the king) at the Secretary of Mercies, Expedient and Signature.

 Episcopate

 Tomás de Almeida was made the King's chaplain of honour (sumilher da cortina), Governor of the Royal Treasury, Chancellor of the Kingdom, taking office on 24 November 1704.
 The papal bull of Clement XI made him Bishop of Lamego, sacred in Lisbon in the church of the Convent of Grace on 3 April 1707, chief chaplain and titular Bishop of Torga Dom Frei Nuno da Cunha e Ataíde.
 He entered the diocese on 2 May.
 As there was disagreement between the cabinet and the Bishop of Viseu, he was able to ease tensions and was made by the King, already sick and whom he had seen in his last hours, Notary Public of the Kingdom.

 On 1 July 1707, the day of the Royal Acclamation, King João V appointed him to be Registrar of the Pureness.

 On 3 May 1708, he travelled to Coimbra on a commission at the Real Colégio de São Paulo.
-José de Santa Maria Saldanha was appointed Bishop of Porto by decree of April 30 and royal charter of 26 May 1709, and on the same date Governor of Arms of the same city.
+José de Santa Maria Saldanha was appointed Bishop of Porto by decree of 30 April and royal charter of 26 May 1709, and on the same date Governor of Arms of the same city.

 On 7 November 1716, Pope Clement, delivering his services to the College of Cardinals in consistory, elevated the Royal Collegiate Chapel of São Tomé to a metropolitan cathedral with the title "Holy Patriarcal Cathedral".

-He was named Chief Chaplain-Patriarch in the royal charter of 4 December 1713, confirmed on December 7 by the Holy See, making him the first Patriarch of Lisbon.
+He was named Chief Chaplain-Patriarch in the royal charter of 4 December 1713, confirmed on 7 December by the Holy See, making him the first Patriarch of Lisbon.